Academic Policy 1405.11

 sufficient for a favorable tenure decision.
 Attainment of tenure requires outstanding performance in both scholarship and teaching, and acceptable performance in service, as well as a clear indication that such a performance level will be maintained over a career as a faculty member at the University.
 Otherwise, although the emphasis on accomplishment and potential contribution may differ, the criteria for the granting of tenure include the criteria for promotion contained in Section IV.A of this document. - Procedures for Awarding Tenure

-The procedures for the granting of tenure are the same as the procedures for promotion contained in Section IV.B of this document provided that the final recommendation of the Chancellor and the Tenure Committee shall be made solely to the President. - Procedures for Suspending Probationary Period
+The procedures for the granting of tenure are the same as the procedures for promotion contained in Section IV.B of this document except that the final recommendation of the Chancellor and, if applicable, the APT Committee shall be made solely to the President. - Procedures for Suspending Probationary Period

 The probationary period may not extend beyond seven years, except as specifically provided herein, or as otherwise required by law.
 An initial appointment of one-half year (academic or fiscal) or less will not be included in the probationary period.
 If more than one-half of any year is spent in approved leave of absence without pay status, that year shall not apply toward the probationary period.